Knocking

 No one answered the door when I knocked, so I knocked again.

-I stopped lounging, brushed the aluminum wind chimes, and knocked again, more like rapped at it, firmly, with a purpose, like I’d been practicing knocking diligently in the ten minutes that I’d been lounging.
+I stopped lounging, brushed my hand against the aluminum wind chimes, and knocked again; more like rapped this time, firmly, with a purpose.
+Like I’d been diligently practicing knocking in the ten minutes that I’d been lounging.

 The door opened and a young man stood in the entryway.